Welcome to LING 100: Foundations of Linguistics

 In the event of a University-wide emergency, the course may be subject to changes.
 Exigent circumstances may require alternative delivery methods, class materials, and interactions with the instructor and/or classmates.
 In addition, there may be revisions to grading policies and the Calendar, including assignments and their due dates.

 In the event of a University-wide emergency, please refer to the Canvas website at https://psu.instructure.com for specific information related to the course.
-For more general information about the emergency situation, please refer to the Penn State website at http://www.psu.edu or Penn State News at http://news.psu.edu.
+For more general information about the emergency situation, please refer to the Penn State website at http://www.psu.edu or Penn State News website at http://news.psu.edu.

 Syllabus Subject to Change